deltachat/deltachat-pages/_posts/2023-01-27-upcoming-mail-server-workshops.md

 One feature-complete mail-server we have successfully worked with successfully is  [Mailcow](https://mailcow.email).

-Mailcow takes some long-standing Free Software tools like postfix, dovecot, and rspamd, wraps them into a present through docker, and ties a ribbon around it with a neat web interface which abstracts many complex config parameters away from you.
+Mailcow takes some long-standing Free Software tools like postfix, dovecot, and rspamd, and wraps them in a docker-compose deployment with a neat web interface which abstracts many complex config parameters away from you.
 This way, you can't easily end up with a misconfigured postfix; but if you still need to tweak postfix for a specfic use case, you can manually